wli33/paperNotes/RL/RL2.md

 RL2: FAST REINFORCEMENT LEARNING VIA SLOW REINFORCEMENT LEARNING
 ---------
+The learning process of deep RL requires a huge number of trials.
-investigated meta-learning in reinforcement-learning domains using traditional RNN architectures.
+The authors investigated meta-learning in reinforcement-learning domains using traditional RNN architectures.

 (To be continued)